 Using an Understanding of Dog Vision in Daily Life

-The realisation of how different dog sight is and what that means for their view of the world made me a little sad at first.
-What is a world of ever changing colour and interest to us is much of a muchness to them (see my four season example below), but dogs “see” the world through smell in ways we can only imagine.
+The realisation of how different dog sight is and what that means for their view of the world made me a little sad. at least at first.
+What is a world of ever changing colour and interest to us is much of a muchness to them (see my four seasons example below), but dogs “see” the world through smell in ways we can only imagine.
 And frankly, probably wouldn’t want to if we could!
 Haha!
 Check out this awesome TED-Ed clip on how dogs “see” with their noses.
+This helped me a lot in understanding that what gives sensory joy is different for the dogs.
+Then giving or allowing them more of that joy helped immensely with greiving Oli’s sight loss.

 High Visibility Dog Walking Clothes